Collaborate with Raptor

-Raptor provides art and binding for authors and organizations looking to provide high quality, hand-made art objects that are sure to be treasured by readers, artists, and collectors alike.
-Ideal for chapbooks, special editorial projects, membership/patron benefits, galas, and fundraising incentives, Raptor provides a quick turnaround time, attention to detail, and financial transparency.
+For individuals and organizations looking to provide high quality, hand-made art objects that are sure to be treasured by readers, artists, and collectors alike, Raptor publishes bespoke art books.
+Ideal for events, special editorial projects, membership/patron benefits, galas, and fundraising incentives, Raptor provides a quick turnaround time, attention to detail, and financial transparency.
 We are committed to joyful, expansive, and kind communication.
-In addition to my labor, maintaining the press, and taxes, a portion of every commission fee goes towards the QTBIPOC Fund to provide book-making services to authors who can’t afford our standard rate.
+In addition to my labor, maintaining the press, and taxes, a portion of every commission fee goes towards the Global Majority Fund to provide book-making services to authors who can’t afford our standard rate.

 Services